-If you have taken an overdose, feel you are at risk of severe harm or of harming someone else, please dial 999 and ask for an ambulance.
+If you have taken an overdose, think you are at risk of severe harm or of harming someone else, please dial 999 and ask for an ambulance.
 Don’t delay as minutes can matter.
 Call now!

-Shout is the UK’s first 24/7 text service, free on all major mobile networks, for anyone a mental health crisis anytime, anywhere.
+Shout is the UK’s first 24/7 text service, free on all major mobile networks, for anyone in a mental health crisis anytime, anywhere.
 It’s a place to go if you’re struggling to cope and you need immediate help.
 You can contact them by texting SHOUT (or YP if you are under 19) to 85258.

-NHS urgent mental health helplines
+NHS urgent mental health crisis helplines

 NHS England provides 24-hour mental health helplines are for people of all ages.
-You can call them for advice and support for you, your family or anyone else you are concerned about.
+You can call them for advice and support for you, your family, or anyone else you are concerned about.
 Visit their webpage to find your local number to call as it varies by age and geographic region.

 The number for the Liverpool and Wirral area is 0300 303 3972, and it is the same number for both adults and children.
 You can find further details of the service on Cheshire and Wirral Partnership website.

-The Crisis Team
+The Mental Health Crisis Team

 Local Services (Liverpool area only)